Light-Rule Design

 res-tra rules run after the service produces a response.
 They can filter, redact, or reshape response data.

-access-control rules validate whether a request is allowed.
+req-acc rules validate whether a request is allowed before the target handler or backend service runs.
 These rules normally run in parallel because they should not mutate shared state.

 Permission Injection